 Within the D-CENT project, we will analyze the relationship between the role of network communication, the emergence of processes of collective intelligence, and the network movements' characteristics focusing on the Spanish pilot with the aim of extending this kind of analysis to other citizen movements in Europe.
 It will be necessary to know which communication technologies are used, which kind of networks are built, the key elements and processes unleashing the emergence (or not) of forms of collective intelligence, and how this connects to a new culture of political action.
-To approach these dimensions of the network movements we will analyze how the movement messages spread and are retransmitted at multiple scales, resulting in quick and viral contagion processes, as well as synchronized collective intelligence in these movements.
+To approach these dimensions of the network movements we will analyze how the movement messages spread and are retransmitted at multiple scales, resulting in quick and viral contagion processes, as well as synchronized collective action.
+WE will also attempt to sketch the dispositives and practices contributing to processes of collective intelligence in these movements.
 This may provide new ways of understanding political organizations.
 We propose analyzing and comparing: